-The books that make the list are books I think it would be beneficial for you to purchase and read them.
-Remember, it is important to have a basic and fundamental knowledge of personal finance.
-Then you get your CME (Continuing medical education) by keeping up with blogs and forums written on the subject!
+Remember, it is important to have a basic and fundamental knowledge of personal finance first.
+Then you get your CME (Continuing medical education) by keeping up with physician finance blogs and forums written on the subject!

 Boglehead’s Guide to Investing This book is where it all started for me.
-This is where I learned of all the wasted years that I didn’t put money away, what taught me about compounding interest, and (maybe most importantly) introduced me to Vanguard and index fund investing.
-Completely changed my perspective, and it’ll change yours, too, if you haven’t read it.
+I learned about all the wasted years that I didn’t save money.
+It also taught me about compounding interest, introduced me to Vanguard and index fund investing.
+This book completely changed my perspective.
+It’ll change yours, too, if you haven’t read it.
 Phenomenal book and first one I recommend to anyone medical or not.

 A Random Walk Down Wall Street